Subdivision Directional Fields: Introduction

-Inspired by this insight, we introduce a coordinate-free representation for face-based fields, allowing us to decompose the FEM differential operators into independent combinatorial and metric components.
-Our scheme extends naturally to branched covering spaces, and we can thus apply it to directional fields with arbitrary number of vectors per face.
+Inspired by this insight, we introduce a coordinate-free representation for face-based fields, allowing us to decompose the face-based differential operators into independent combinatorial and metric components.
+With this decomposition, we define linear stationary subdivision operators for such fields.
+Our scheme naturally extends to branched covering spaces, where we then apply it to directional fields with an arbitrary number of vectors per face.

-In summary, our contributions are as follows: \begin{itemize} \item We introduce a coordinate-free representation for face-based directional fields, based on halfedge scalar quantities.
-Subsequently, we create equivalent definitions for all vector-calculus operators with this representation. \item We define a subdivision scheme for directional fields that commutes with the differential operators. \item We show how our scheme allows for efficient and robust coarse-to-fine directional field processing, where low-dimensional fields on a fine mesh are spanned by fields on the coarse mesh. \item We demonstrate that our scheme extends to general directional fields with any number of vectors per face. \end{itemize}

-We demonstrate the utility and effectiveness of our subdivision scheme for directional-field design, discrete function advection, distance computation on meshes, and seamless parameterization.